By John J Heartfield

-The Social Democratic Party (SPD) controlled Germany before Hitler took control in January, 1933.
+The SPD party crisis montage refers to the close relationship of Germany’s Weimar Republic SPD party to The Nazi Party.
+The photomontage is also known as “The Tiger Montage.”
+The Social Democratic Party (SPD) controlled Germany before Hitler took control in January 1933.
 In 1925, the SPD adopted a “capitalist leaning” philosophy.
-Its police commissioner employed brutal tactics to any resistance.
+Its police commissioner, Karl Zorgiebel, employed brutal tactics to any resistance.
 He ordered his police force to open fire on a Berlin May Day parade.
-Thirty-six people were killed.
+Thirty-two people were killed.
 The majority of them were innocent bystanders.
 Heartfield was severely beaten in a movie theater when he expressed his opinion of a newsreel with the SPD commissioner.
-As a muscular supporter of the SPD repeatedly punched him in the face, the five-foot-two-inch Heartfield simply responded “You are a swine” over and over again.
+As a muscular supporter of the SPD repeatedly punched him in the face, the five-foot-two-inch Heartfield simply responded: “You are a swine” over and over again.